 We hiked Moore Cove while in Pisgah, which allows you to walk behind the waterfall!
 If you’re looking for different trails nearby, we highly recommend All Trails, which has both a free and paid version of its app for hiking.

 The North Carolina Arboretum is a great stop if you’re looking to spend some time in nature.
 They have a wide variety of plants and gardens with gorgeous vistas of the Pisgah National Forest.
 We visited close to Christmas time and they were preparing for a special light show which happens during the Holidays.

 5. Go tubing down the French Broad River

 There are several tour companies that offer this service, but two popular companies are Zen Tubing and French Broad Outfitters.
-Cost for the experience will run anywhere from $12.50 for minors to $30 per adult.
+The cost for the experience will run anywhere from $12.50 for minors to $30 per adult.
 Make reservations as the rivers get packed in the summer season.

 A few popular hikes and waterfalls in the area are Rainbow Falls, Catawba Falls, Bridal Veil Falls, and Crabtree Falls.

-If you’re looking for more of an adventure in your waterfall hunting, make sure to stop at Sliding Rock.
-Located in the Pisgah National Forest about a 45 minute drive from Asheville, visitors can pay a mere $4 entry fee to slide down a 60 foot slope shaped waterfall.
+If you’re looking for more adventure in your waterfall hunting, make sure to stop at Sliding Rock.
+Located in the Pisgah National Forest about a 45-minute drive from Asheville, visitors can pay a mere $4 entry fee to slide down a 60-foot slope-shaped waterfall.
 This place gets popular so it’s a good idea to come early.
-If the parking lot fills-up that means it’s full and they won’t let new visitors in.
+If the parking lot fills up that means it’s full and they won’t let new visitors in.